I'm a pastry chef, author, cookery teacher, gardener and edible flower grower, celebrating baking with natural, seasonal and local ingredients.

 Clean Cakes, Delicious patisserie made with whole, natural and nourishing ingredients and free from gluten, dairy and refined sugar, published in February 2016 by Jacqui Small, has a wealth of original recipes with distinctive flavour combinations and intriguing twists on established classics that will help you satisfy your sweet tooth in a natural way.
 This is a must-have cookbook if you have cut out gluten, dairy and refined sugar yet still want to bake stunning, inspiring and nourishing treats.
 From those wanting to make changes to their diet or lifestyle to those who love to bake and just want to try out new things, it's a book for everyone and I hope you enjoy it.

-My second book, The Natural Baker: A new way to bake using the best natural ingredients, which will be published in April 2018, is a continuation of my discovery of the great flavours and textures of natural ingredients.
+My second book, The Natural Baker: A new way to bake using the best natural ingredients, which will be published on 22nd March 2018, is a continuation of my discovery of the great flavours and textures of natural ingredients.
 Inspired both by my childhood in Suffolk and my years as a pastry chef, the recipes in it embrace the full range of amazing ingredients I’ve discovered since I started baking and focus on the wonderful tastes and textures offered by whole, nutritious flours, natural sweeteners, good fats and oils, nuts and grains, seasonal fruits and vegetables and many more wonderful, natural ingredients.

-Natural baking is easy, fun and most importantly, delicious.
-If you'd like to learn how to bake the way I do then do come to one of my classes.
-I teach private classes for up to five people in my kitchen in north London.
+I love teaching people about my new way to bake using the best natural ingredients.
+I teach three hour private classes for up to five people in my kitchen in north London.
 They are bespoke, designed especially for you and I can work around any intolerances and allergies.
 Prices vary according to needs, so get in touch to find out more.
-Private classes last for three hours and are a great day out!

 I also teach larger groups in various locations in London.
 Please see below for my next classes in London and around the UK.

 Being in the kitchen with Henrietta is just a delight.
 Her passion for food and knowledge of ingredients is so inspiring.
 This hands on baking experience was just so much fun, I left with the most delicious cakes and tarts and the know-how to make them myself at home!
-Feedback from a private class at my kitchen in Walthamstow.
+Laura Holland, Founder of BeU, www.laura-holland.com (private class).

 A lovely class, Henrietta was great, the recipes were clear and easy to follow, the class was not over ambitious but we made a great variety of bakes.
 Bravo.
-Feedback from my Botanical Baking Masterclass at The Garden Museum in November 2017.
+(Botanical Baking Masterclass at The Garden Museum in November 2017, details below).

 Cakes for you